asfdfdfd/AIND-Sudoku/README.md

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A: We are adding new type of unit — "diagonal unit".
-And working with this unit as with any other type.
+There are two diagonal units.
+One is "A1,B2,C3,D4,E5,F6,G7,H8,J9", and second is "A9,B8,C7,D6,E5,F4,G3,H2,J1".
+They simplify search process because these units intersects with most of other units.
+So we have additional constraints that are stricter.

 ### Install